ray155093/azure-docs.zh-tw/articles/sql-database/sql-database-advisor-portal.md

 <properties
-   pageTitle="使用 Azure 入口網站的 Azure SQL Database 建議程式 | Microsoft Azure" description="您可以在 Azure 入口網站中，使用 Azure SQL Database 建議程式來檢閱和實作適用於您現有 SQL Database 的建議，這些建議可以改善現有的查詢效能。" services="sql-database" documentationCenter="" authors="stevestein"
+   pageTitle="Azure SQL Database Advisor using the Azure portal | Microsoft Azure" description="You can use the Azure SQL Database Advisor in the Azure portal to review and implement recommendations for your existing SQL Databases that can improve current query performance." services="sql-database" documentationCenter="" authors="stevestein"